JetBrains/teamcity-documentation/topics/github-checks-trigger.md

 <img src="dk-githubchecks-from-connection.png" width="706" alt="Create a configuration via a GitHub App connection"/>

 The connection must have its **Support Webhooks** option enabled.
 In addition, the trigger requires the related GitHub App to have the `Checks: Read and write` permission and handle the `Check run` and `Check suite` events.
 In case you configure a new GitHub App TeamCity connection in "Automatic" mode, all required permissions and event handlers will already be enabled.
 Otherwise, if you configure a new connection in "Manual" mode or wish to update connections created prior to version 2024.07, modify your App settings on the GitHub side accordingly.
+You will also need to re-acquire an [auth token](git.md#Authentication+Settings) for the updated permissions to take effect.

+If a related VCS root has the [Use tags as branches](git.md#General+Settings) option enabled, the GitHub checks trigger does not automatically start new builds when a new [tagged release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) is created.

 ## Comparing Checks and VCS Triggers